 So with so much red wine being produced in Australia, it’s certainly a tricky task for the average consumer to find the best.
 Naturally, the easiest thing you can do is go to wine tastings, visit wine bars or buy bottles from either physical wine stores or online, trial a few and see how they taste.

 But to make your search for the best Australian red wine that little bit easier, we’ve compiled some lists of the best Australian wineries who are absolute masters at making red wine.
-Whether you salivate at the thought of a Shiraz, love a mouthwatering Merlot or are into something a little more titillating such as a Tempranillo, these are the Australian red wine producers you need to know.
+Whether you salivate at the thought of a Shiraz, love a mouthwatering Merlot or are into something a little more titillating such as a Tempranillo, these are top red wines australia has to offer.

 Find a producer you like the sound of?
-Head to one of the best bottle shops in Sydney or Melbourne to pick up a few for yourself.
+Head to one of the best bottle shops in Sydney or Melbourne to pick up a few bottles of wine for yourself.

 Australian Red Wine FAQ